-Your daughter’s Form Teachers, the Head Mistress and Assistant Head give all the new FI girls plenty of help and support, not only through our comprehensive PSHE curriculum, but also by developing strong positive relationships.
+Your daughter’s Form Teachers give all the new FI girls plenty of help and support, not only through our comprehensive PSHE curriculum, but also by developing strong positive relationships.
 This way she can make the most of the fabulous learning opportunities on offer at LEH.

 Girls travel to the Junior School from a wide catchment area, and many use the school coach network.